ereuna/WebClient/docs/PRD.md

 ## Purpose

-The Aether Web Platform is the primary user-facing interface for the Aether ecosystem.
+The Ereuna Web Platform is the primary user-facing interface for the Ereuna ecosystem.

 It provides a unified experience for: